spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-ef/src/site/markdown/index.md

-# Web : Prometheus Metrics - EF
+# Web : Prometheus Metrics - EventFlow project

-This sample is a nearly empty EventFlow which only purpose is to depend on the Prometheus Metrics WAR.
+In this sample, the Metronome and Map send out a tuple with a random length (< 10 characters) string every second, then the stream passes the StringLengthCounter which integrates a counter with a property *length*, this counter records the count of strings in different length.

 ## Adding a dependency to the Prometheus Metrics WAR